PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/eth_price_tracking.md

 ### 4. Snapshot Building

 :::info
-It is recommended to have a look at the docs on [snapshot generation](/docs/protocol/specifications/snapshotter/snapshot-build).
+It is recommended to look at the docs on [snapshot generation](/docs/protocol/specifications/snapshotter/snapshot-build).
 :::

 Snapshotter node has a simple interface as part of `GenericProcessorSnapshot` class that business logic specific computes need to implement.
 The rest of the heavy lifting around reliable submissions and finalization is taken care of by the rest of the features of the node.